How to Handle Mental Health in College

 College is considered one of the most vital periods of your life.
 Not only are you pushing to settle yourself into a career, but you’re making that important transition from adolescent to adult.

-The purpose of this blog is to give advice to those who’re caught in this conflict of getting a degree while managing mental health.
+This article’s purpose is to advise those caught in this conflict to get a degree while managing mental health.
 And to get your grades back on track.

 Recognizing the Problem